-Digital Transformation is more about people than technology and as such, anything other than a customer-centric approach will fail.
+Digital Transformation is more about people than technology.

 Putting the customer first in your Digital Transformation programme is critical for several reasons: